How To Diagnose Stomach Cancer

 What leads up to a stomach cancer diagnosis?

 Diagnosis is the process of determining the cause of a health problem.
-Diagnosing gastric cancer typically begins with a visit to your doctor, who will ask you about your medical history and symptoms.
-Subsequently, you will undergo a physical exam to check for any signs of cancer, such as abdominal lumps or swollen lymph nodes.
+Diagnosing gastric cancer usually starts with a visit to your doctor, who will ask about your medical history and symptoms.
+Afterwards, you will undergo a physical exam to check for signs of cancer, like abdominal lumps or swollen lymph nodes.

 Your doctors will also order different laboratory tests, such as:

 - Complete blood count (CBC) test, which measures the number and quality of your white blood cells, red blood cells and platelets.
-This is used to check for anemia, which could be a sign that a cancerous growth is bleeding into your stomach.
+Doctors use this to check for anemia, which could be a sign that a cancerous growth is bleeding into your stomach.

-- Fecal occult blood test, which examines your stool for traces of blood that cannot be seen by the naked eye.
-A positive result may indicate bleeding in your gastrointestinal (GI) tract, which can be caused by a tumor in your stomach.
-However, it is important to note that a fecal occult blood test is also used for other GI conditions such as colorectal cancer and hemorrhoids.
-Therefore, if your test turns out positive, your doctors will need further investigation to determine the cause of the bleeding.
+- Fecal occult blood test, which doctors use to check for traces of blood that cannot be seen by the naked eye.
+A positive result may indicate bleeding in your gastrointestinal (GI) tract, possibly because of a tumor in your stomach.
+However, doctors also use a fecal occult blood test to check for other GI conditions, such as colorectal cancer and hemorrhoids.
+Therefore, if your test is positive, doctors will need to investigate further to find the cause of the bleeding.

 - Testing for serum tumor markers.
-Tumor markers are proteins that are sometimes produced by malignant tumors and released into your bloodstream.
-Elevated levels of these proteins may indicate the presence of cancer.
+Malignant tumors sometimes produce tumor markers and release them into your bloodstream.
+Elevated levels of these markers may indicate the presence of cancer.
 Examples of tumor markers include cancer antigen 125 (CA-125 and carcinoembryonic antigen (CEA).

 Based on the information they’ve gathered thus far, your doctors may suspect that you have gastric cancer for several reasons.
 These include: